Phool Bagh: Importance

-The original greenery of the park has been restored after local Development Authority has leased the park on BOOT basis to private developer.
-Beautiful landscaping gives a lush green look to the park.
+The original greenery of the park has been restored after local Development Authority leased the park on BOOT basis to private developer.

-Witness to major political rallies earlier, park is now not open to such events.

-A 150 feet high mast Indian National Flag has been hoisted in 2017 by JCI Kanpur-adding glory and attraction to the park.

 History

 Queen Victoria Park

 During the reign of Queen Victoria in Britain, the park was named as Queen Victoria Garden.

 King Edward ruled Britain from 1901 to 1910.
 In 1876, as the Prince of Wales, he had been the first British royal prince to visit India on a state visit, after the control of India passed from the East India Company to the British Crown.
 During this trip to India, he had visited Kanpur as well.

 Gandhi Bhawan

 European merchants who had settled in Cawnpore, felt the need for a European style amusement center in Cawnpore.

 On the death of King Edward in Britain, the hall was initially established as a memorial to commemorate his 1876 visit to Cawnpore and was named as K. E. M Hall.
 The funds for the park were collected from European traders settled in Kanpur and Indian merchants.

 The K.E.M.
 (King Edward Memorial) Hall was initially planned as a wooden dancing floor for Western style, ball room dancing.
 Due to outbreak of World War I in 1914, construction of the hall was interrupted.
 There was a regular hospital in Kanpur Cantonment for soldiers injured in the World War.
 As the facilities in this hospital were not adequate, the K.E.M.
 Hall was temporarily used to house wounded World War I British soldiers in the temporary hospital inside KEM Hall.

 The hall construction was completed after the end of World War I in 1918.
 It was used by European settlers in India for cultural activities.
 Occasionally it was rented to rich Indian merchants for marriage ceremonies.

 After independence in 1947, KEM Hall was renamed as Gandhi Bhawan.
 A part of this Gandhi Bhawan now houses a Municipal library and the Kanpur Sangrahalaya / Kanpur Museum.